jchene/42-over-ride/level02/Ressources/README.md

-# LEVEL02 - FORMAT STRING EXPLOITATION 1
+# LEVEL02 - FORMAT STRING EXPLOITATION 1 - READ MEMORY

 We have a binary named level02 at /home/users/level02/